HallaSurvivor/Blog/_posts/2024-08-12-finiteness-in-sheaf-topoi.md

 $\ulcorner$
-The equivalence of $1$ and $2$ was the earlier exercise, and you can find a proof in the summary below it.
+The equivalence of $1$ and $2$ was the earlier exercise, and you can find a proof below it under a fold/

 To check the equivalence of $2$ and $3$, we look at "decidable equality", that $\forall f,g : \mathcal{F} . (f=g) \lor (f \neq g)$.